davidkane9/creditr/TO-DO.md

 CDS TO-DO List
 ========================================================

-* We should mak slot names and argument names more consistent, even if this breaks some of the links to the C code.
-For example:
-** parSpread should be spread everywhere
-** recoveryRate should be recovery.rate everywhere
-** TDate should be date everywhere
-** entityName should be name

 * Perhaps all the date variables except for date (formerly TDate) should go in a named array called "dates"?
 Things like: startDate, stepinDate, benchmarkDate and so on.
 Obviously, we should tie this array into get.dates() as closely as possible.

 * Perhaps types, rates and expiries could all be put into a single slot.
 Again, we want to tie this grouping as closely as possible into the function (mostly get.rates(), I think?) which populate it.